In Spanish there are different ways to express a completed action. We can use the verb llevar with this purpose too.

 Ayer Andrés llevaba puesta una camisa de flores horrorosa.Yesterday Andrés was wearing a horrible flowery shirt.

 They are describing how something is presented (camisa horrorosa) or what something includes (descuento, sensor).
-The participle is still agreeing with the object.
+The past participle is still agreeing with the object.

 Want to make sure your Spanish sounds confident?